sara-nl/researchdrivedocs/source/Pages/General/about_rd.rst

 Since ResearchDrive uses the `Owncloud`_ software, it can also be accessed with mobile clients for both Andoid and iOS and there is also a desktop client available for Windows, Mac OSX and Linux at `Owncloud's download page`_.

+ResearchDrive uses server-side encryption which means that the storage backend encrypts all data at rest and manages the encryption keys.
+Data transfers to and from ResearchDrive are encrypted using solely https.

 ..
 Links:

 .. _`Owncloud`: https://owncloud.com